dracotato/courses/README.md

 ## Contributing

-Always push to dev and then create a pull-request to merge into main.
+Push your branch and open a pull-request.

 ### Commit Message Format